sorenkrabbe/Chrome-Salesforce-inspector/README.md

 ===========================
 Chrome extension to add a metadata layout on top of the standard Salesforce UI to improve the productivity and joy of Salesforce configuration, development, and integration.

 Currently experimental and very raw and limited feature set.
-Created as an excuse to get to play with chrome extensions and Salesforce REST API.
+Created as an excuse to get to play with chrome extensions and Salesforce REST API and to explore the potential for Salesforce dev/admin tools.

 Usage